 When to Expect Your Kid to Stop Napping (And How to Ease the Transition)

-According to Sleep.org, most babies will take two naps a day up until about 18 months when they drop their morning nap.
-About half of kids will stop napping altogether by age four (sad day!) and most kids will be done napping by kindergarten.
-But when can you expect your kid to stop napping and what are the signs?
+Most babies will take two naps a day up until about 18 months when they drop their morning nap.
+Nearly half of kids will stop napping altogether by age four (sad day!), and most kids will be done napping by kindergarten.
+But when can you expect your kid to stop napping, and what are the signs?

 How to Tell When Your Kid is Done Napping